SCIFIHISTORY.NET

 "A scientist discovers a death ray and locks it in a box, giving the key to his daughter, who soon finds herself hunted by criminals looking to steal the deadly mineral."

 On this day in 1952 (in Uruguay), the SciFi classic The Day The Earth Stood Still enjoyed its theatrical premiere.
-According to our friends at IMDB.com, here's the premise:
+Edmund H. North adapted the written story by Harry Bates, and Robert Wise directed the feature.
+The film starred Michael Rennie, Patricia Neal, and Hugh Marlowe.
+According to our friends at IMDB.com, here's the plot summary:

-"An alien lands and tells the people of Earth that they must live peacefully or be destroyed as a danger to other planets."
+"An alien lands in Washington, D.C. and tells the people of Earth that they must live peacefully or be destroyed as a danger to other planets."

 On this day in 1961 (in Denmark), Walt Disney released The Absent Minded Professor.
 The SciFi/Comedy starred Fred MacMurray and Nancy Olson, and here's the plot summary as provided by IMDB.com: